Tonantzintla/Documentation/docs/staff/guidelines/index.md

 - If the ticket isn’t claimed by you, do not interfere.
 If you think they’re doing something wrong, tell them on staff chat.
 Only talk about other peoples tickets in extreme situations.
 - Don’t ever leak confidential information.
 If you use a message logger, never share deleted messages.
 - Respect the rank hierarchy.
 Don’t be a “dick” about it though.
 - You must be nice, friendly and respectful in tickets.
-At no given point you are allowed to insult any member or be disrespectful. **Breaking this rule will result in an immediate demotion, with no warnings.**
+At no given point you are allowed to insult any member or be disrespectful.

 :::danger Important